Azizkhaled/NLP-Concepts-and-Transformers/README.md

 #### Attention
-Common Attention mechanism in relation to NLP can be found in NLP_Attention.ipynb
+Common Attention mechanisms in relation to NLP can be found in NLP_Attention.ipynb
   - Encoder-Decoder Attention (Dot-Product Attention)
   - Self Attention
   - Bidirectional Attention